SliferSkyd/wh-dra-plugin/docs/SLIDES.md

 ## Slide 9 — Health Monitoring

-**Problem:** a chip can be visible but have frozen firmware.
+**Problem:** a chip can be missing or have a crashed driver.
 The scheduler has no way to know.

-**Solution:** heartbeat-based health check every 30 seconds.
+**Solution:** lightweight device-file check every 30 seconds.

 ```
 every 30s:
-  run tt-smi -s  (JSON snapshot of all chips)
+  for each chip 0..N-1:
-    for each chip:
+    os.Open("/dev/tenstorrent/<i>")
-      ✓ board_info present? (chip is visible)
+      success → chip present, driver loaded
-      ✓ heartbeat counter strictly increasing? (firmware not frozen)
+      error   → chip missing or driver crashed

   if status CHANGED:
     healthy   → publish full ResourceSlice  (scheduler places pods here again)